 You can say there's no such thing as Santa,

-So Grandma died and reindeer killed her?
+So Grandma perished because of this?
 But reindeer fly, so how did they run her over?
 This song brings up a whole bunch of logistical questions.

-This song, by the way, after studying this last phrase, fits perfectly into Christmas because of the Christian value of if you don't believe in Jesus, you can go and rot in hell.
-Grandma didn't believe in Santa Claus, so if she dies, nobody cares.
+This song, by the way, after studying this last phrase, fits perfectly into Christmas because of the modern Christian value of if you don't believe in Jesus, you are shunned.
+Grandma didn't believe in Santa Claus.

 "When we found her Christmas morning,